Magnetically supramassive neutron stars: Observational signatures and closing remarks

-\emph{Observational signatures and closing remarks.---} Owing to their extreme field strengths, magnetically supramassive stars should be especially active during their relatively short lifetimes.
-SGRBs with extended afterglow, which are thought to be (at least partially) powered by spindown energy injections from a newborn magnetar \cite{rowl13,ciolfi20}, are a promising candidate regarding observational signatures.
-If indeed a magnetically supramassive star was born following a merger, the afterglow `plateau' will be short lived because of intense spin-down, though the luminosity will be exceptionally high since $B$ is large.
-Prototypical examples in this class are GRBs 080905A, 100117A, and 100625A, the latter of which displayed an especially short-lived ($\gtrsim 10$ s) plateau and may have given birth to a magnetar with a $\gtrsim10^{17} \text{ G}$ polar field \cite{rowl13} (see also Ref.~\cite{suvk21}).
-Such a system, if magnetically supramassive, would be expected to collapse $\gtrsim$ years after birth.
+Magnetically supramassive stars would be expected to collapse $\gtrsim$ years after birth.
 Once an event horizon inevitably comes to cloak the star, field lines will snap, inducing magnetic shocks that can accelerate electrons to relativistic velocities, producing radiation in the $\gtrsim$ GHz band.
-This mechanism, though considered only in the context of rotationally supramassive stars, was put forth as a progenitor for extragalactic fast radio bursts (FRBs) \cite{fal14}.
-Something of a `smoking gun' for magnetically supramassive systems may then be a short-lived, bright plateau following a SGRB, with a (non-repeating) FRB occurring $\gtrsim$ years later once collapse sets in.
-Such a scenario would be difficult to explain with a traditionally supramassive magnetar (since collapse would set in on the much-shorter spindown timescale) or a black hole (since fallback accretion would have long since concluded \cite{ciolfi20}).
+This mechanism, though considered only in the context of rotationally supramassive stars, was put forth as a progenitor for extragalactic fast radio bursts (FRBs) \cite{fal14}. {We note that the emitted power in a curvature-radiation scenario scales as $B^2 \nu^2$, and can accommodate the observed FRB energetics even for slow stars (i.e., at times $t \gg \tau_{\text{em}}$) if $B$ is large enough.} Something of a `smoking gun' for magnetically supramassive systems may then be a short-lived, bright plateau followed by a power-law decay {(without an abrupt cutoff after $\sim 10^{2}$ s)} after an SGRB, with a (non-repeating) FRB occurring $\gtrsim$ years later once collapse sets in.
+Such a scenario would be difficult to explain with a traditionally supramassive magnetar (since collapse would set in on the much-shorter spindown timescale \cite{ravi14}) or a black hole (since fallback accretion would have long since concluded \cite{ciolfi20}).

 Late-time X-ray flares are also observed in some afterglow light-curves, sometimes up to $\gtrsim 10^6$ seconds post prompt emission \cite{bern11}.
 Even at times $t \ll \ta$, a non-negligible amount of energy may be liberated by ambipolar diffusion if $B$ is extremely large and thus, much like in the case of anomalous X-ray pulsars and soft-gamma repeaters \cite{td96}, magnetic dissipation could be responsible for the triggering of these flares.